Sex differences in psychology: Intelligence

 Although most of the tests showed no difference, there were some that did.
 For example, some tests found females performed better on verbal abilities while males performed better on visuospatial abilities.
-One female advantage is in verbal fluency where they have been found to perform better in vocabulary, reading comprehension, speech production and essay writing.
-Males have been specifically found to perform better on spatial visualization, spatial perception, and mental rotation.
-Researchers had then recommended that general models such as fluid and crystallized intelligence be divided into verbal, perceptual and visuospatial domains of g, because when this model is applied then females excel at verbal and perceptual tasks while males on visuospatial tasks.
+Females have been found to perform better on tests of vocabulary, reading comprehension, speech production and essay writing.
+Males have been found to perform better on spatial visualization, spatial perception, and mental rotation tasks.
+Researchers have recommended that general models such as fluid and crystallized intelligence be divided into verbal, perceptual and visuospatial domains of g, because when this model is applied then females perform better on verbal and perceptual tasks while males outperform them on visuospatial tasks.

 There are, however, also differences in the capacity of males and females in performing certain tasks, such as rotation of objects in space, often categorized as spatial ability.
 These differences are more pronounced when people are exposed to a stereotype threat to their gender, which can be as subtle as being asked for their gender before being tested.
 Differences in mental rotation have also been seen to correlate with computer experience and video game practice, with as little as 10 hours of video game training reducing the disparity.
 Other traditionally male advantages, such as in the field of mathematics are less clear; again, differences may be caused by stereotype threats to women, and several recent studies show no difference whatsoever.
+Meta-analyses based on contemporary data indicate that, in general, females have reached parity with males in math performance.
+One synthesis of data from state assessments of over 7 million US students in grades 2 through 11 found no gender difference at any grade level.
+For tests that include complex problem solving, the gender difference is also small.
 In some regions, especially in Arab countries, observed sex differences in math ability favor girls and women, and in gender-equal countries the traditional difference is eliminated, highlighting the importance of societal influences.
 Although females have lesser performance in spatial abilities on average, they have better performance in processing speed involving letters, digits and rapid naming tasks, object location memory, verbal memory, and also verbal learning.